AanshDevpura/WorkAggregator/README.md

 The website combines upcoming uncompleted Canvas, Moodle, and Gradescopea assignments into a unified schedule, making it easy for University of Illinois Urbana-Champaign students to see what assignments they still need to complete.

 ### Explanation
 The website requires users to log in via Git OAuth2 authentication.
 This allows them to use previously entered login credentials and API tokens, which are securely stored in a PostgreSQL database and linked to their Git OAuth2.
 Additionally, users have the flexibility to submit new credentials and API tokens if they need to initialize or update them.
 Users can then generate a personalized schedule.
-Leveraging both APIs and web scraping techniques, relevant assignments are fetched and displayed in a scrollable menu interface.
+Leveraging both APIs and web scraping, relevant assignments are fetched and displayed in a scrollable menu interface.
 This allows users to conveniently view their assignments within the application.

 ### Installation Instructions
 If running for first time on Unix-based systems, you must run this to give the file permission: